disulfidebond/cdcVisualization_opoid/parseData.md

     * If a city was independent, or had no county attached to it (example: Baltimore, MD and Washington, DC), then the city was included instead of the county, and was then attempted to be matched against the county listing as urban.

-  * The cities were mapped back to the counties using [a few customized scripts](https://github.com/disulfidebond/cdcVisualization_opoid/blob/master/a_few_customized_scripts.txt) and a [python script](https://github.com/disulfidebond/cdcVisualization_opoid/blob/master/createParsedList.py), which created a list of rural and urban datapoints.
+  * The cities were mapped back to the counties using [a few customized scripts](https://github.com/disulfidebond/cdcVisualization_opoid/blob/master/a_few_customized_scripts.txt) and a [python script](https://github.com/disulfidebond/cdcVisualization_opoid/blob/master/createParsedList.py), which created a list of rural and urban datapoints, and mapped the year back to the county.
+If a county had no information for the prescription rate, it was scored with a "0".

   * This list was then used to plot urban versus rural, and contrast time across states.

+    * For the first comparison, if the prescription rate for a county was >= 82.4, it was scored a "1".
+Then, a Fisher's test was performed for rural vs. urban in a state to assess the difference of rural and urban settings in high opoid prescription rates.
+The results are in table 1.

+    * For the next comparison, the prescription rates of rural areas was plotted with respect to the time in years (see Figure 1).
+This was repeated for urban areas (see Figure 2).
+The correlation coefficients are shown.

 4) Machine Learning.
 Using the criteria previously described, a model was setup to first train